Diversified Healthcare Trust (DHC) Stock Price and Analyst Predictions - News Heater

 DHC) stock’s latest price update

-Diversified Healthcare Trust (NASDAQ: DHC)’s stock price has plunge by 0.00relation to previous closing price of 1.88.
-Nevertheless, the company has seen a -2.59% plunge in its stock price over the last five trading sessions.
-Zacks Investment Research reported 2023-10-05 that Diversified Healthcare (DHC) closed at $1.88 in the latest trading session, marking no change from the prior day.
+The stock price of Diversified Healthcare Trust (NASDAQ: DHC) has plunged by -0.50 when compared to previous closing price of 2.00, but the company has seen a 5.85% gain in its stock price over the last five trading sessions.
+Zacks Investment Research reported 2023-10-11 that In the latest trading session, Diversified Healthcare (DHC) closed at $2, marking a +1.01% move from the previous day.

 DHC’s Market Performance

-Diversified Healthcare Trust (DHC) has seen a -2.59% fall in stock performance for the week, with a -21.99% decline in the past month and a -22.95% plunge in the past quarter.
-The volatility ratio for the week is 6.59%, and the volatility levels for the past 30 days are at 7.52% for DHC.
-The simple moving average for the past 20 days is -14.43% for DHC’s stock, with a 15.73% simple moving average for the past 200 days.
+Diversified Healthcare Trust (DHC) has experienced a 5.85% rise in stock performance for the past week, with a -14.59% drop in the past month, and a -22.57% drop in the past quarter.
+The volatility ratio for the week is 7.31%, and the volatility levels for the past 30 days are at 8.11% for DHC.
+The simple moving average for the last 20 days is -4.99% for DHC stock, with a simple moving average of 20.18% for the last 200 days.

 Analysts’ Opinion of DHC